Daishō-in

 Statues of Benzaiten (Saraswati), Kangiten (Ganesh), and Bishamonten (Kubera) in the Daishō-in temple.

-Daishō-in or Daisyō-in (大聖院), also called Suishō-ji (水精寺), is a historic Japanese Buddhist temple complex with many temples and statues on Mount Misen, the holy mountain on the island of Itsukushima, off the coast of Hatsukaichi, Hiroshima, Japan.
+Daishō-in or Daisyō-in (大聖院), also called Suishō-ji (水精寺), is a Japanese Buddhist temple complex with many temples and statues on Mount Misen, the holy mountain on the island of Itsukushima, off the coast of Hatsukaichi, Hiroshima, Japan.
 It is the 14th temple in the Chūgoku 33 Kannon Pilgrimage and famous for the maple trees and their autumn colors.
 Including Mt.
 Misen, Daishō-in is within the World Heritage Area of Itsukushima Shrine.

-In this temple there is a flame which is said to have been burning since its foundation, for more than 1,200 years.
+The temple's Reikado Hall (霊火堂) housed a flame which is said to have been burning since its foundation in the 9th century CE.
+The hall collapsed in a fire in 2026.
+The administrators of the temple stated they had "salvaged" the fire and would work to rebuild the hall.